 Still have more questions?

-This is not the end of the conversation.
 We welcome personal and virtual tours.
-Please continue to monitor our website for up to date changes and feel free to reach out to our Camp Director, Neal Buchholz at 561-852-5090.
+Please continue to monitor our website for up to date changes.
 We can’t wait to see all of your smiling faces and are excited to have you all back at camp this summer!

 Sponsored in part by Jewish Federation of South Palm Beach County